 Learning how to make money with digital art starts by choosing the right kind of artwork to produce.

-Some digital artwork types are more sellable and have more demand than others.
+Some digital artwork types are simply more sellable and have more demand than others.
+Here are a few:

 - Decorative and printable artwork (posters, stickers, paintings, etc.)